 Fentanyl Addiction Recovery: Side Effects, Withdrawal & Detox Options

 For chronic pain, fentanyl can be administered via transdermal patch.
-The patch releases the drug slowly into the skin over a period of 48-72 hours.
-Different patch sizes are available for different doses, and effectiveness depends on the patient’s body temperature, skin type, and amount of body type.
+The patch releases the drug slowly into the skin over 72 hours.1, 5

-In medical facilities, fentanyl is administered intravenously, often in combination with a benzodiazepine, for sedation and pain prevention before procedures like oral surgery and endoscopy.
-Other preparations include tablets, nasal sprays, and inhalers.
+In medical facilities, fentanyl is administered intravenously, often in combination with a benzodiazepine, for sedation and pain prevention before procedures like oral surgery and endoscopy.6 Other preparations include tablets, nasal sprays, and inhalers.7

 Is Fentanyl Addictive?